quixio/quix-docs/docs/get-started/cli.md

 quix topic get myorg-myproject-myenv --output json
 ```

-With some practice, you will find the usage is similar for most commands.
+With some practice, you will find the usage follows a similar pattern for most commands.

 ## Managing permissions